blackflux/robo-config-plugin/test/project/CONFDOCS.md

 The name of the project as published to npm.
 Note that for scoped packages the name can differ significantly from the repo name.

+### <a name="blackfluxrobo-config-plugin-var-ref-repokey">repoKey</a>  : `string`

+*Repository key.*

+The repository key contains the owner or organization of the project and the repository name itself, separated by a slash.

 ### <a name="blackfluxrobo-config-plugin-var-ref-owner">owner</a>  : `string`